Written by Fès al Bali Josef A. Brinckmann

 I hesitate to recommend a practice that I could not practice myself.
 Most of the medicinal plants that I choose to use – as healthy food or as medicine (or both!) – do not occur in Northern California, nor would many of them grow well here if transplanted.
 If I insisted on using only local herbs for food and medicine, I would need to move, far away!
 To illustrate this point:

-- Firstly, food and beverage: the CNS stimulant Arabica coffee that I drink in the morning is native to tropical forests of Ethiopia and Sudan19 (but introduced and grown in forests of Central- and South America).
+- rolling Firstly, food and beverage: the CNS stimulant Arabica coffee that I drink in the morning is native to tropical forests of Ethiopia and Sudan19 (but introduced and grown in forests of Central- and South America).
 The carminative and stomachic cardamom seed that I mix in the coffee, is native to rainforests of the Western Ghats region of South India.20 And, the carminative and stomachic cinnamon tree bark, sprinkled on morning toast, comes from forests of Indonesia, Vietnam, and Southern China.21

 - Thirdly, treatment: when a sore throat is coming on, I rely on a Chinese preparation ‘chuan xin lian’ antiphlogistic pills (andrographis herb, isatis root, and Mongolian dandelion herb).
 And for allergic rhinitis symptoms, I experience good results with a 12-herb formulation ‘bi yan pian’ nose inflammation pills (magnolia flower, xanthium fruit, phellodendron bark, forsythia fruit, liquorice root, schisandra fruit, anemarrhena rhizome, chrysanthemum flower, schizonepeta herb, platycodon root, fragrant angelica root, siler root).